Are you a pet parent?

 The chip can’t get lost

 Having an outdoor pet that likes to get into trouble and lose or break its collar tags is a common occurrence.
-If your pet is found and its tags have been removed, the authorities will have no method of contacting you.
+If authorities find your pet with its tags removed, they will have no method of contacting you.

 There is a Nationwide Database